 RoboMQ’s Integration Flow Designer is a revolutionary new product and the world's first Microservices based business process designer that allows you to build Complex Event Processing(CEP) by visually chaining Microservices.
 You would otherwise have to chain the microservices and build business processes using programming and lose the convenience and benefit of drag and drop.

 The idea behind this game changing feature is pretty simple and evolutionary.
 Microservices have evolved from SOA(Service Oriented Architecture), trying to solve the issues around SOA and making the services truly atomic, independent, fine grained and composable.
-You could build business processes using the SOA artifacts .. but that will be old school and will have the known issues of SOA.
+You could build business processes using the SOA artifacts, but that's old school and will have the known issues of SOA.

-Better way will be to use the Microservices architecture and build truly atomic, independent, fine grained and composable microservices that can be chained together to create complex event processing(CEP) and businesses processes that create competitive advantage for your business.
+The Better way will be to use the Microservices architecture and build truly atomic, independent, fine grained and composable microservices that can be chained together to create complex event processing(CEP) and business processes that create competitive advantages for your business.

 While developers love the configuration and programming, a visual tool makes the Microservices platform user-friendly and intuitive for the analysts, designer and the architect.
-Hearing the comments of our customers we did some research to see if a similar product already existed.
-After exhaustive research we found there was really no such tool to accommodate our needs.
-The fact that this tool did not exist was not surprising since Microservices are actually such a new technology.
-Thus, seeing a need in the market we set about building a WYSIWYG(What You See Is What You Get) platform for this purpose.
+After hearing the comments of our customers, we did some research to see if a similar product already existed.
+After exhaustive research, we found no such tool to accommodate our needs.
+The fact that this tool did not exist was not surprising since Microservices are such a new technology.
+Thus, seeing a need in the market, we set about building a WYSIWYG(What You See Is What You Get) platform for this purpose.

-The Integration Flow Designer present a palette of nodes available to chain together to create a process process.
+The Integration Flow Designer presents a palette of nodes available to chain together to create a process.
 These nodes represent Microservices and are the basic constructs to build the business processes.
-Think of each node that you see on the palette as independent, atomic and composable microservice or a business function.
+Think of each node that you see on the palette as an independent, atomic and composable microservice or a business function.